youpv/youpv/README.md

 - 👋 Hi, I’m @youpv
 - 👀 I’m interested in new projects
-- 🌱 I’m currently learning C#, R, JavaScript
+- 🌱 I’m currently learning ReactJS, Bootstrap, JavaScript
 - 💞️ I’m looking to collaborate on new innovative ideas
 - 📫 You can reach me on Twitter